-In 2009, Attorney General Madigan worked closely with legislators and a coalition of open government advocates to pass legislation to significantly strengthen and clarify the Freedom of Information Act to make it easier for people to obtain public records.
-In particular, this new law establishes a "presumption of transparency" that defines all records as public and requires government bodies that want to withhold a document to prove by clear and convincing evidence that the law allows them to do that.
-The new law also shortens the initial time a government body has to respond to a FOIA request from seven to five business days and shortens the time for any extension from seven to five business days.
+Prior to the law's enactment in 2010, Attorney General Madigan worked closely with legislators and a coalition of open government advocates to pass legislation that would significantly strengthen and clarify the Freedom of Information Act to make it easier for people to obtain public records.
+In particular, the new law established a "presumption of transparency" that defines all records as public and requires government bodies that want to withhold a document to prove by clear and convincing evidence that the law allows them to do that.
+The new law also shortened the initial time a government body has to respond to a FOIA request from seven to five business days and shortened the time for any extension from seven to five business days.

-The law also makes other critical changes to greatly enhance the public's access to documents:
+The law also made other critical changes to greatly enhance the public's access to documents:

 - Narrows and Clarifies the Personal Privacy Exemption.
-Government bodies throughout Illinois often improperly justify withholding public records from the public by claiming that disclosure would violate the personal privacy of the individuals mentioned in the document.
-The new legislation significantly limits and defines the personal privacy exemption to make sure that the public can gain access to records. - Requires Heightened Scrutiny When Public Bodies Seek to Use the Privacy or Preliminary Draft Exemptions.
-The new law contains key provisions to make sure that government bodies cannot improperly withhold public records from disclosure.
-Specifically, whenever a government body intends to deny access to a record by asserting that disclosure would invade privacy or that the document is simply a draft and exempt from disclosure, the law requires that the government body notify the Public Access Counselor who can review the assertion of the exemption and decide whether it is proper. - Limits Copying Charges.
+Government bodies through out Illinois often improperly justify withholding public records from the public by claiming that disclosure would violate the personal privacy of the individuals mentioned in the document.
+The new law significantly limits and defines the personal privacy exemption to make sure that the public can gain access to records. - Requires Heightened Scrutiny When Public Bodies Seek to Use the Privacy or Preliminary Draft Exemptions.
+The new law contains key provisions to ensure that government bodies cannot improperly withhold public records from disclosure.
+Specifically, whenever a government body intends to deny access to a record by asserting that disclosure would invade privacy or that the document is a draft or reflects the internal discussion to formulate policies, the law requires that the government body notify the Public Access Counselor, who can review the assertion of the exemption and decide whether it is proper. - Limits Copying Charges.
 The new law provides that government bodies must respond to a FOIA request for a document by providing for free the first 50 pages of black and white, letter or legal sized copies and limiting the charge for the remaining black and white, letter or legal sized pages to 15 cents per page. - Requires Public Bodies to Produce Records in Electronic Format.
 To make it easier for the public to obtain records in an electronic format, the bill requires that if a requester asks for a document that is maintained in an electronic format, the government body must furnish it in the electronic format, if feasible.

-Further, the new law requires public bodies to designate FOIA officers who will be required to successfully complete an annual FOIA training prepared by the PAC.
+Further, the new law requires public bodies to designate FOIA officers who must successfully complete an annual FOIA training prepared by the PAC.

 To increase awareness about the public's rights and the responsibilities of public officials under FOIA, we prepared the following Frequently Asked Questions (FAQs).
-The FAQs were provided to members of the public attending our regional training seminars and are also available on our Web site at www.IllinoisAttorneyGeneral.gov.
+The FAQs are available on our Web site at www.IllinoisAttorneyGeneral.gov.